About KatalenaIn the chapter of the contemporary Slovene popular music, Katalena needs to be addressed as no more and no less than a phenomenon.

 The feedback from those privileged enough to encounter with the six-some music in its prime, soon outgrew the original idea of a one off experiment and in the months and years to follow, sons and daughters of Katalena took the stages of the most prominent festivals, concert halls and clubs home and abroad by a storm.

-In sixteen years time the band gave birth to six brainchildren – (Z)godbe/Stories (2002), Babje leto/Indian summer (2004), Kmečka ohcet/Country wedding (2006), Cvik cvak!
-(2008), Noč čarovnic/Night of the Witches (2011) and Enci benci Katalenci (2015).
+In twentyone years time the band gave birth to nine brainchildren – (Z)godbe/Stories (2002), Babje leto/Indian summer (2004), Kmečka ohcet/Country wedding (2006), Cvik cvak!
+(2008), Noč čarovnic/Night of the Witches (2011), Enci benci Katalenci (2015), Človek ni zver/Man is not A Beast (2018), Kužne pesmi/The Plague Songs (2021) and recorded an extra album for the children ballet Kekec (2018).
 Albums received great attention among music writers that are up to this day still unable to categorize them, turned the existing folkloristic theories upside down and converted a great number of doubting Thomases into folk music fans.

 Combining best of the Slovene traditional music, carefully selected from the archives, songbooks and old vinyl records with solid rock rhythms, funky groove and enviable arranging skills it creates a unique post-folk rock style that presents the music legacy of Slovenia’s regions in an utterly new light.
 Fused with dynamic and invigorating electrical instruments, which caress the enchanting singing, it is transformed on the stage into a dance and sound performance that mesmerizes even the most musically pampered ears.

 Katalena is the most inspirational voice of the 21st century Slovene folk music soundtrack.